Mental Capacity and Lasting Power of Attorney

 What Is Mental Capacity?

 Mental capacity is the ability to make and communicate decisions.
-Under the Mental Capacity Act 2005, a person is assumed to have capacity unless it’s proven otherwise.
-The Act defines someone as lacking capacity if they cannot understand, retain, or weigh up relevant information, or communicate their decision.
+Under the Mental Capacity Act 2005, every adult is assumed to have capacity unless proven otherwise.
+A person is considered to lack capacity if they cannot:

 The Grey Areas in Capacity Assessments

-Capacity can vary day-to-day or even hour-to-hour, especially for those with conditions like dementia, stroke, or mental illness.
-Someone might be able to decide what they want for lunch, but not manage their bank account.
-Mental capacity isn’t one-size-fits-all: it’s decision-specific and time-specific.
+Mental capacity is not fixed.
+It can fluctuate day to day or even hour to hour, especially for people with conditions like dementia, stroke or mental illness.
+Someone may be capable of choosing what to eat for lunch, but unable to manage their bank account.

 One of the biggest challenges comes when it’s time to create a Lasting Power of Attorney.
 LPAs must be made while the person still has full mental capacity.
 If that window of time is missed, or if there’s disagreement about whether capacity existed, the LPA could be rejected.